gabe4s/api-deployment-demo/README.md

 # api-deployment-demo
-Simple api for use with deployment demo
+Simple api for use with deployment demo.
+Includes helm chart for deployment to Kubernetes

+## Testing
+Run `pytest`